TAFA-GSGC: Group-wise Scalable Point Cloud Geometry Compression with Progressive Residual Refinement: Related Work

 Pang \textit{et al.}~\cite{pang2022grasp} propose GRASP-Net, a two-layer lossy point cloud geometry codec with a G-PCC octree base layer and a learned enhancement layer that encodes local geometric residuals via point-based feature extraction and sparse-convolutional analysis/synthesis transforms.
 While GRASP-Net improves RD performance over G-PCC on both dense and sparse point clouds, its scalability is limited to a binary base/enhancement switch rather than multi-level quality adaptation.

 Nguyen \textit{et al.}~\cite{nguyen2023deep} propose MNeT, an end-to-end multi-scale framework for \emph{lossless} point cloud attribute compression with a scalable mode.
 It uses a hierarchical probabilistic model for arithmetic coding, avoiding point-wise autoregressive prediction and achieving competitive lossless bitrates against G-PCC anchors.
-However, its scalability is mainly realized via reconstructions at different scales, rather than fine-grained truncation-based quality points from a single bitstream, which may limit rate-control precision; furthermore, scalable performance is not evaluated only to a limited extent.
+However, its scalability is mainly realized via reconstructions at different scales, rather than fine-grained truncation-based quality points from a single bitstream, which may limit rate-control precision.

-Hu et al.~\cite{hu2025bits} applies scalable coding to 3D Gaussian splatting by leveraging an octree-based LoD hierarchy, where truncating the bitstream enables progressive decoding at different octree levels and the decoded features are used to predict Gaussian parameters for rendering.
+Hu et al.~\cite{hu2025bits} applies scalable coding to 3D Gaussian splatting by leveraging an octree-based level of detail (LoD) hierarchy, where truncating the bitstream enables progressive decoding at different octree levels and the decoded features are used to predict Gaussian parameters for rendering.
 However, its scalability is largely limited to a few octree-level LoD points with relatively coarse granularity, rather than dense fine-grained rate adaptation.

-Different from these approaches, our work emphasize fine-grained scalability: by truncating a single bitstream, a single trained model can decode point clouds at up to 9 distinct quality levels, while maintaining strong compression efficiency.
+Different from these approaches, our work emphasizes fine-grained scalability: by truncating a single bitstream, a single trained model can decode point clouds at up to 9 distinct quality levels, while maintaining strong compression efficiency.
 Moreover, our layered architecture and channel-group-wise design provide a natural path to supporting more decodable levels, thereby accommodating diverse application requirements.